 Establish expectations.
 It’s not just about the number of minutes they clock in.
 It should be more about the actual output they are expected to provide, and if they are meeting it excellently.

-There are many ways to measure performance aside from proof of their time.
+There are many ways to measure performance aside from the proof of their time.
 You cannot use conventional office methods on a dynamic team with remote workers.

 For instance, if you are heading a creative team, you need to understand that creativity is not always on demand.
 Creatives have their unique ways of how they get to develop an idea and execute it beautifully.
 If your creative team works best at night, why force them to work from 8-5 like the rest of your workers?